Code for Sustainable Homes

 Who requires a SAP or SBEM calculation?

-The way its currently working in the field, is anyone who is involved in a development that requires a change of use, or an extension of more then 25% of the size of the building or with glazing of more than 25% of the extension, will require SAP calculations to be carried out on the carbon footprint of the building and in the case of commercial buildings, SBEM calculations.
-Once these calculations are carried they will know whether their development reaches the required target.
+Anyone who is involved in a development that requires a change of use or an extension of more then 25% of the size of the building or with glazing of more than 25% will require SAP calculations to be carried out on the carbon footprint of the building.
+SBEM calculations are required for commercial buildings to find out whether the development meets the required target.

 How is a home assessed?

-Essentially, it is a two stage process at design and post construction stage to assess the homes on nine different categories of environmental issues:
+Essentially, it is a two stage process at design and post construction stage to assess the homes on nine different categories of environmental issues.
+They are:

 Each category includes a number of environmental issues and each is assessed for credits.